supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 ## MixFormer tracking model

-Let's now implement the class for pre-trained model.
+Let's now implement the class for a pre-trained model.
 The majority of the code used to load and run the model is taken directly from the original repository.
 We will also include the option to choose a model before launching the app because the authors provide two pre-trained models.

 ### Getting started

 **Step 1.** Prepare `~/supervisely.env` file with credentials.
 [Learn more here.](../../../getting-started/basics-of-authentication.md#use-.env-file-recommended)

-**Step 2.** Clone [repository](https://github.com/supervisely-ecosystem/pips) with source code and create [Virtual Environment](https://docs.python.org/3/library/venv.html).
+**Step 2.** Clone the [repository](https://github.com/supervisely-ecosystem/pips) with source code and create [Virtual Environment](https://docs.python.org/3/library/venv.html).

 ```bash
 git clone git@github.com:supervisely-ecosystem/MixFormer.git